ibm-cloud-docs/ContinuousDelivery/devsecops-change-mgmt.md

  4. Change management automation uses data from the inventory, the evidence locker, and the promotion pull request to create the change request.

-Deployments also leave evidence behind as well.
-For example: about acceptance tests.
-Successfully deployed and tested artifacts are further promoted to production environments, such as prod.
+Deployments also leave evidence behind such as acceptance tests.
+Successfully deployed and tested artifacts are further promoted to production environments, such as `prod`.

-Every deployment to every environment and region needs to file a separate Change Request to the Change Management repo.
-Change management automation helps you to create these Change Requests based on all the evidence and information that is collected from the pipelines.
+Every deployment to every environment and region must file a separate change request to the Change Management repo.
+Change management automation helps you to create these change requests based on all of the evidence and information that is collected from the pipelines.